sankalp1999/semantweet-search/README.md

    cd semantweet-search/
    ```

-2. Download your Twitter archive (takes 2 days to be available) and extract it.
+2. Download your Twitter archive (takes 2 days to be available)

+   Go to: `More (3 dot button) > Settings and Privacy > Your Account > Download an archive of your data`.

+   Extract it.
 Put the extracted folder at the root of this project and rename it to `twitter-archive`.

 3. Create a virtual environment: